tokio-rs/website/content/blog/2020-04-preemption.md

 });
 ```

-If data is received faster than it can be processed, it is possible that, by the
+If data is received faster than it can be processed, it is possible that more
-time the processing of a data chunk completes, more data has already been
+data will have already been received by the time the processing of a data chunk
-received.
+completes.
 In this case, `.await` will never yield control back to the scheduler,
 other tasks will not be scheduled, resulting in starvation and large latency
 variance.